Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 * Recent version of Perl5 (tested working on 5.18.2 and 5.22.1)
 * Depending on your system settings for Perl, you may need to run the following commands as sudo.
 * You will need the MySQL client and developer libraries in order to compile the Perl database connector DBI::mysql.
-The installation procedure for those libraries varies by operating system, most MAriaDB installation methods will install the necessary files; on Linux you must install the client and the development package (e.g., in Ubuntu `sudo apt install libmysqlclient-dev` should work if you do not already have MariaDB/Mysql client/dev libraries), on Mac `brew install mariadb` should work if you use homebrew).
+The installation procedure for those libraries varies by operating system, most MySQL installation methods will create the necessary files; on Linux you must install the client and the development package (e.g., in Ubuntu `sudo apt install libmysqlclient-dev` should work if you do not already have MariaDB/Mysql client dev libraries installed), on Mac `brew install mariadb` should work if you use homebrew).
+If DBI::mysql fails to compile or exits with errors when the cgi scripts are run, this may be due to an incompatability between DBI::mysql and the MariaDB client dev libs, please try installing Mysql (not MariaDB) dev libs and running `(sudo) carton install` again in the `resources/cgi-bin` folder.
 * You will need the perl package Carton http://search.cpan.org/~miyagawa/Carton-v1.0.28/, installed via:
     * `(sudo) cpan Carton`
     * `(sudo) cpanm Carton`